jsong1004/investorhub-dashboard/README.md

 - Uses custom Firestore database named "investorhub"
 - Collections:
-  - Investment records
+  - Investment records (filtered by `projectId`)
-  - Startup World Cup Seattle Regional votes
+  - Startup World Cup Seattle Regional votes (filtered by `projectId`)
 - Auto-seeds mock data if collections are empty
 - Comprehensive error handling for Firebase operations

+### Data Filtering by Project ID

+All data queries are automatically filtered by the `PROJECT_ID` environment variable:
+- **Investment data**: Filtered by `projectId` field
+- **Vote data**: Filtered by `projectId` field
+- This ensures the dashboard only shows data for the specified project
+- To switch between projects, simply change the `PROJECT_ID` environment variable and restart the development server

 ## Contributing